We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Researchers believe the hormone cortisol may partly explain these adverse effects of stress.

-While severe, unexplained anxiety is typically treated with medication, milder forms of stress can be alleviated by numerous relaxation techniques.
+While severe, unexplained anxiety is typically treated with medication, milder forms of stress can be reduced with relaxation techniques.

-Vitamin D is another nutrient that may boost your testosterone levels.
+Vitamin D can be important for male and female fertility.
+It’s another nutrient that may boost testosterone levels.

-One study in men with low sperm counts showed that taking 6 grams of tribulus root daily for two months improved erectile function and libido (
+One study in men with low sperm counts showed that taking 6 grams of tribulus root twice daily for 2 months improved erectile function and libido (

-However, further studies need to confirm its aphrodisiac properties and evaluate the long-term risks and benefits of supplementing with it.
+However, further studies are needed to confirm its aphrodisiac properties and evaluate the long-term risks and benefits of supplementing with it.

 Fenugreek (Trigonella foenum-graecum) is a popular culinary and medicinal herb.